Heterohabilis/GOODNAME_CHAP_2/documents/progress_and_goals.md

 ## Weekly Goals

 - Finish the design of the Sign Up/Login Page.
-- Finish the design of the initial submit for Submission Page.
+- Create the preliminary frontend dashboard for the manuscript FSM.
-- Reflect the different roles and permissions that will be needed for the FSM workflow.
+- Refine the backend design for FSM of the manuscript.